okx/okexchain-docs/docs/getting-start/deploy-you-own-oec-testnet.md

 ## Available Docker images

-In case you need to use or deploy oec as a container you could skip the `build` steps and use the official images, \$TAG stands for the version you are interested in:
+In case you need to use or deploy okc as a container you could skip the `build` steps and use the official images, \$TAG stands for the version you are interested in:

 * `docker run -it -v ~/.exchaind:/root/.exchaind okexchain/node:$TAG exchaind init mynode`
 * `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.exchaind:/root/.exchaind okexchain/node:$TAG exchaind start`